monolabsdev/desktop-copilot/README.md

 3. Wire the UI in `src/preferences/Preferences.tsx` if it should be editable.
 4. Consume the setting where it matters (example: `src/overlay/Overlay.tsx` passes `showThinking` down to `src/overlay/components/MessageBubble.tsx`).

+## Adding tools (modular registry)

+Tools are registered in one place and are automatically available to the UI and tool routing.

+Steps:
+1. Add a tool schema in `src/overlay/tools/` (see `webSearch.ts` or `captureScreenImage.ts`).
+2. Register it in `src/overlay/tools/registry.ts` with:
+   - `name` (tool call name)
+   - `tool` (schema)
+   - `handler` (exec logic + followup)
+   - `displayName`/`activityLabel` (UI labels)
+   - `isEnabled` (gate via config flags)
+3. Expose a config flag if you want a toggle:
+   - `src-tauri/src/config.rs`
+   - `src/shared/config.ts`
+   - `src/preferences/Preferences.tsx`
+   - `src/overlay/Overlay.tsx` (pass the flag into tool options)

+Notes:
+- The registry drives the tool list sent to the model and the local handlers.
+- Tool activity uses your Disclosure UI automatically.

 ## OCR support